 Why don't more investors adapt either approach?
 Because these strategies can be boring.
 Let's consider the case of an investor that wanted an asset allocation of stocks, bonds, and real estate.
 His entire portfolio could consist of only three mutual funds even though indirectly, he'd own hundreds of investments.
 The S&P 500 fund alone holds Microsoft, ExxonMobil, Apple, Wells Fargo, Berkshire Hathaway, American Express, General Electric, Procter & Gamble, Colgate-Palmolive, McDonald's, and 490 other stocks!

-Running this portfolio would have all of the excitement of filling out insurance forms.
+Running a portfolio consisting of one S&P 500 index fund, one tax-exempt bond index fund, and one real estate index fund would have all of the excitement of filling out insurance forms.
 You'd have $100, or $500, or $1,000 or whatever you wanted automatically withdrawn from the bank each month and divided evenly into the three mutual funds.
 By reinvesting dividends, interest income, and capital gains for an entire working career of 40+ years, it would be a virtual certainty, or as much as such a thing is possible in a non-certain world, that the portfolio owner would retire with millions of dollars in assets due to the power of compounding.
 All that would be required would be ignoring the account statements so as not to get scared by the inevitable 50% drops in market value that happen from time to time.